 It is the policy of Westerly School to run background checks through the Department of Justice and the FBI for all employees, volunteers (except parents/guardians), and interns who work closely with children.
 Employees, volunteers and interns are required to successfully pass such background checks before any work on campus can be started.
 Westerly School contracts with vendors that require their employees to pass background checks.
 In cases where background checks are not required, the School allows for work to be done only when students are not present.

 Immunizations

 All students must meet California code regarding immunizations before attending school.
+In the 2021-22 school year, all return to campus health & safety protocols regarding immunizations are followed.

 Periodic Lice Checks